-Fishermen’s Day was first celebrated in Reykjavík and Ísafjörður in the Westfjords in 1938.
-From then on special fishermen’s masses were held in churches before ships went back out to sea after the winter and in 1987 the day was made a public holiday by law and became one of ’s 11 flag days.
+Fishermen’s Day was first celebrated in Reykjavik and Isafjordur in the Westfjords in 1938.
+From then on special fishermen’s masses were held in churches before ships went back out to sea after the winter.
+In 1987 the day was made a public holiday by law and became one of ’s 11 flag days.
 Since it is now a public holiday that means that all ships are ashore for the day, allowing fishermen to celebrate with their families.
 The day is meant to foster the ties between fishermen and to introduce the fishing industry to the public.

 My favorite as a child was always the Ugly Fish Display where you can see all the different types of strange sea creatures accidentally caught in the trawlers’ nets.
 You can also board different types of boats to learn about the realities of the long days on sea.
 One year there was even a fully inflated life boat inside one of the fishing plants where I patiently sat and waited to be rescued, refusing to let other children enter, proving that I probably wouldn’t be very good at sea.

 There are also musical acts, food tastings and the famous sea-side pillow fight where grown men try to knock each other off a plank and into the harbor using only fluffy pillows.